THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 You will see that there are areas clearly marked with Disney Characters.
 So if your luggage label is Daisy Duck, for instance, you will easily be able to see that area.
 It is usually pretty easy to identify your luggage.

 As all bags are out there it isn’t the same waiting game that you play in an airport!
+Remember that not all of your luggage will necessarily be together.
+Try and put a bright identifying luggage tag on it so you can find it quickly.

-The only exception is that if you disembark at a port which offers onboard airline check-in and have booked Disney transport to the airport, you will not pick up your bags here.
+The only exception is that if you disembark at a port that offers onboard airline check-in and have booked Disney transport to the airport, you will not pick up your bags here.
 They will already be in transit to the airport.

 Disney’s Cruise Port at Cape Canaveral offers onboard airline check-in.
 Remember that Disney Cruise Line advises you to book a flight no earlier than 11.30 am on the day of debarkation.